Michaelangel007/buddhabrot/README.md

 To properly convert from single-core to multi-core we first need to do a few things:

-a) When using OpenMP it can run a foor() loop in parallel but ONLY if the loop index is an integer, not a floating-point value.
+* When using OpenMP it can run a foor() loop in parallel but ONLY if the loop index is an integer, not a floating-point value.
 Hmm.

 We convert from steping by dx and dy (floating-point) to stepping along the scaled width and scaled height (integers.)
 This means we'll recompute the world space coordintes.